MBNA: History

 Led by Charles Cawley, MBNA opened its first office in a converted A&P (Great Atlantic & Pacific Tea Company) food supermarket in Ogletown, Delaware.
 An early driver of MBNA's growth was the creation of "affinity cards" in 1983.
 Cawley convinced the alumni association at his alma mater, Georgetown University, to allow MBNA to issue credit cards branded with the university's name.
 This proved to be a successful business, and other affinity affiliations with universities, organizations, and sports teams followed; by 2004, MBNA had more than 5,400 partnerships, making up about 85% of the affinity-card market.

 In 1989, Maryland Bank was renamed MBNA America Bank.
 In 1991, MBNA Corp. spun off from Maryland National and became an independent company.
 Businessman Al Lerner, a major investor and chairman of Maryland National since 1989, was the new MBNA's largest stockholder and chairman.
 Lerner became a multi-billionaire and purchased the Cleveland Browns franchise of the National Football League in 1998.
 He served as chairman of MBNA until his death in 2002.

 Maryland National was acquired by NationsBank in 1993.

 As MBNA grew, it became one of the most profitable companies in the United States, the world's largest independent credit card issuer, and the largest private-sector employer in Delaware.

 In 1995, MBNA moved its headquarters from a suburban location to Rodney Square in downtown Wilmington, Delaware.
 This investment was credited with helping to revive Wilmington's downtown real estate market.
+In 2003, MBNA partnered with Bluefish entrepreneur Steve Sims to launch its own credit card.